dstrande/advent2022/README.md

 9+8: Simple enough.

-7: Note that the example directory was not included.
+7: Note that the example file directory was not included.

 6: Easiest day so far

+1-5: Finished going back now can go forward.